-8. Litter/Trash/Waste Presence
+9. Contamination (Litter/Trash/Waste) Presence

 The presence of litter, trash and fish or animal carcasses are obvious signs of stream degradation.
 Assess the presence in both the wetted area and riparian zone.
 Outflow pipes, encroaching piggeries, and the presence of other waste should be noted and geolocated if possible.
-Note the condition and score on the datasheet
+Select from the following scoring levels and note the condition and score on the datasheet.